-Unhappiness, anger, and emptiness were part of Precious’ life after she lost her mother when she was 13 and had to move from one relative to another.
-The first aunt I lived with loved and treated me like her own child.
-She got married a year later, and I had to move to another one.
+Unhappiness, anger and emptiness were part of Precious’s life after she lost her mother at age 13 and had to move from one relative to another.
+The first aunt I lived with loved me and treated me like her own son.
+She married a year later, and I had to move to another.

-My life became a living hell, and I soon stopped attending services at the Universal Church.
-She made me babysit her three-year-old baby and shouted at me for every minor thing, including breaking a glass in the kitchen.
-Her impatience made it difficult for me to heal from losing my mother and adjust to the changes that came afterward.
-She later took her baby to her mother and sent me to live with my uncle.”
+My life became hell, and I soon stopped attending services at the Universal Church.
+She made me babysit her three year old and shouted at me for all the little things, including breaking a glass in the kitchen.
+His impatience made it difficult to cure losing my mother and adapting to the changes that followed.
+She later took the baby to her mother and sent me to live with my uncle.

-Her uncle sent Precious packing after four months, and she then lived with her grandmother, who was also unapproachable.
-“Moving from one relative to another made me feel like a burden to people who did not want me.
-I also developed anger against those who ill-treated me.
+Her uncle sent the Precious bags after four months and she lived with her grandmother, who was also inaccessible.
+“Moving from one relative to another made me feel a burden to people who didn’t want me.
+I also developed anger against those who treated me badly.

-“I became suicidal and surfed the internet to find quick ways of killing myself.”
-In 2018, Precious returned to the church and rekindled her relationship with God.
-She attended services on Fridays for deliverance from suicidal thoughts and Wednesdays for spiritual development. “
+“I became suicidal and browsed the internet to find quick ways to kill myself.”
+In 2018, Precious returned to church and rekindled his relationship with God.
+She attended Friday services for the release of suicidal thoughts and Wednesdays for spiritual development. “

-“After two weeks, I stopped entertaining suicidal thoughts because I understood that my life is precious before God.
-At a Wednesday service I understood that I needed to forgive my relatives for developing a relationship with God.
-I forgave them, and we now have a good relationship.
-Committing my life to God brought me healing and gave me a reason to live.
-I am currently self-employed and have my place to stay.”ler mais
+“After two weeks, I stopped feeding suicidal thoughts because I understood that my life is precious before God.
+At Wednesday’s service, I understood that I needed to forgive my relatives for developing a relationship with God.
+I forgave them and now we have a good relationship.
+Surrendering my life to God brought healing and gave me a reason to live.
+I am currently self-employed and have my place to stay. “